SuperDARN/DDWG/meetings/workshop_reports/Krieger_ddwg_2020.md

 1. Issues brought up on mailing list (* - not yet resolved):
     1. *RAWACF files produced by `dattorawacf` with low-power thresholding issue
     1. *Nonsequential DAT files (records are out-of-order in time)
-    1. Two blacklisted Canadian files from RKN/SAS due to main computer failure at RKN and old MAIN computer from SAS shipped to RKN
+    1. Two blocked Canadian files from RKN/SAS due to main computer failure at RKN and old MAIN computer from SAS shipped to RKN
     1. *Still 2255 DAT files to be recovered (most from 2000-2006, 14 files from 1995-1998)
     1. DAT hashes file on Globus issue
-    1. A BPK file with a timing error was blacklisted
+    1. A BPK file with a timing error was blocked
-    1. A RKN file was blacklisted, as it was corrupt on the QNX filesystem, and not recoverable.
+    1. A RKN file was blocked, as it was corrupt on the QNX filesystem, and not recoverable.
     1. Clyde River Borealis files were removed from the distribution, as they did not follow a naming
-    1. DCE files were blacklisted from July 5 and July 6 2018 due to failures in the Phasing Matrix.
+    1. DCE files were blocked from July 5 and July 6 2018 due to failures in the Phasing Matrix.
 This is in addition to files from June 22nd 2018 - January 28th 2019.
-    1. A power outage at Kapuskasing caused some files to be corrupted from 20191208.17* to 20191210.08*, they were blacklisted.
+    1. A power outage at Kapuskasing caused some files to be corrupted from 20191208.17* to 20191210.08*, they were blocked.
     1. One JME file from 20200102.0000 was updated
 standard.
 They are currently in a separate directory (along with Saskatoon and Prince George data)
 1. DDWG Mailing list updated with a representative from every group (*Still waiting to hear from Australian group*)